 The Role Of Sleep In Recovery

 A good night’s sleep can be vital to your rest and recovery after a workout.
 Proper sleep is associated with increased performance as well as reduced risk of injury in athletes.14

 When you exercise, you burn off vital energy and fluids.
-Deep sleep can help restore the body after the exerting effects of exercise.
-Additionally, poor sleep inhibits carbohydrate production.
-This can lead to a decrease in energy levels.15
+Deep sleep can help restore the body after the exerting effects of exercise.15

 The body does more than rest while you sleep.
 In fact, it’s actually hard at work performing lots of muscle repair.
 It’s during sleep that the body does some of its best recovery after a hard workout.
 As such, a hard workout requires a good night’s sleep.16

 Keep Track Of Your Exercise

 Maintaining an activity log may help you fine-tune your rest requirements.
 Keeping track of a few key elements can provide a more precise assessment of your training and rest requirements.
 Here are a few items you can record to help tailor a fitness recovery plan: